lazzarello/binaural-controller/README.md

 3. Encoder/Transformer/Decoder from the [Ambisonic Tool Kit](https://www.ambisonictoolkit.net/documentation/supercollider/) (ATK)
 4. A MIDI input device that can make note on/off events
 5. Binaural headphones (most over-the-ear will work).
 [I have this AKG device.](https://www.akg.com/headphones/professional-headphones/K553MkII.html)
+6. A microphone connected to the first input of the Scarlett

 ## Hardware Control